• Careers

 • loss of consciousness

 If you suspect sepsis, please tell your care team about your symptoms.
 Although the word “sepsis” is over 3,000 years old, we are still learning every day how to better serve our patients with this diagnosis.
-We at Ochsner Health take this condition very seriously, and we want our patients to do the same.
+We at Ochsner Health take this condition seriously, and we want our patients to do the same.

 Find an Ochsner urgent care near you.